ayosol/hngstrikework_app/README.md

-# hngstrikework_app
+                                                hngstrikework_app
-### This is the Official repository for the HngStrikeWork Android Team
+                      (This is the Official repository for the HngStrikeWork Android Team)

+                                                    Task
-The android test task is to create a small tool that you can load a CSV of phone numbers, and it will send the message on the CSV via SMS to all the users there
+To create a small tool that you can load a CSV of phone numbers and messages, and it will send the right message on the CSV to all the phone numbers via SMS.

+                                                   Activities
+MainActivity:
+ReadAndDisplayDataActivity:
+ResponseActivity:
+UploadFileActivity: